Tuscany in October: The Ultimate Italian Experience

 The rolling hills of Chianti are bursting in rusty reds and vibrant yellows, Siena’s marvelous medieval streets and squares are reclaimed by locals, and delicious sagre (local food/wine festivals) breathe life into the area’s charming medieval villages.

-Florence’s summer crowds start to thin out, classical music performances take over the city’s churches and historic opera houses, and the Tuscan capital celebrates its co-patron saint (Santa Reparata) with a medieval procession towards the Duomo.
+Florence’s summer crowds start to thin out, classical music performances take over the city’s churches and historical opera houses, and the Tuscan capital celebrates its co-patron saint (Santa Reparata) with a medieval procession towards the Duomo.
 Moreover, on the first Sunday of the month, state-run museums like the Uffizi, Galleria dell’Accademia, as well as Palazzo Pitti and Giardino di Boboli are free to visit.

 October is also a wonderful month to bike around the old city walls of Lucca, discover the medieval nooks and crannies of Pienza – the ideal Renaissance town, and stroll along Siena’s honey-colored streets, lined with splendid palazzi and sweet-smelling pastry shops.